-Enter the magnetic flux density (Tesla), the length of the solenoid (m), magnetic constant, and the number of turns into the calculator to determine the Solenoid Current.
+Enter the magnetic flux density (Tesla), the length of the solenoid (m), the magnetic constant, and the number of turns into the calculator to determine the Solenoid Current.

 Solenoid Current Formula